project-march/ProjectMarch/doc/march_packages/march_realsense_reader.rst

        2. Checking if the elevated points are inside or outside the hull

-       3. returning only the points inside the hull
+       3. The points inside the hull are optional foot locations

-  3. For all the optional foot locations test which ones are executable (reachable by the gaits) and pick a valid one which is closest to some ideal location (the lowest, smallest possible end location for example).
+  3. For all the optional foot locations find which one is valid (reachable by the gaits) and closest to some ideal location (the lowest, smallest possible end location for example).

-  4. Transform this into a parameter by finding at what percentage of the existing gait end locations the foot location is located.
+  4. Transform this into a parameter by finding at what percentage of the existing gaits end locations the foot location is located.

 For the ramp gait this is done as follows: